concord-consortium/shutterbug/README.md

 ## TODO: ##

-*  Configuration of the resource paths.
+*  Configuration of the rack paths.
-*  Fix web-font bugs.
+*  Fix web-font bugs in phantom js.
 *  Better abstraction phantomjs command line invocation.
 Use phantomjs.rb ?
+*  Use [sprockets](https://github.com/sstephenson/sprockets) for and coffee.erb for shutterbug.js
-*  Tests.
+*  Write Tests.
-*  Documentation.
+*  Write Documentation.

 ## Contributing